mist-devel/mist-binaries/cores/spectrum/README.md

 **Note:** Multiface 128 expose its port, thus if game has protection against Multiface, it won't work, unless you press (o)ff before you exit from the Multiface menu.
 Thus using +D snapshot is prefered.
 When using the Spectrum +2A/3 mode, the Multiface 3 is supported.
 There's no Genie for the +3, but there are useful toolkit routines in the stock ROM.

+### WiFi:
+You can use ESP8266 WiFi module connected to MIST's UART.
+Recommended ESP's firmware version is ESP8266_NONOS_SDK-3.0.6 or newer.
+WiFi is implemented in way compatible with ZX-UNO, so all software is compatible.
+For example you can use [Moon Rabbit](https://github.com/nihirash/moon-rabbit-zx) gopher browser to play some music online or watch images.
+For reliable operation you should set high CPU frequency using F8 key.

 ### MMC Cards:
 DivMMC or ZXMMC compatible SD Card interfaces can be enabled in the OSD.
 DivMMC optionally supports 8K built in ROM and 256K RAM.
 The default **spectrum.rom** file contains ESXDOS 0.8.8 preloaded into the ROM.
 This is only DIVMMC.BIN, you'll need /BIN /SYS and /TMP also on the default SD Card (or in a **spectrum.vhd** file).
 Multiface and PlusD NMI menus are disabled when